YTread Logo

 Jun 01, 2021

 Welcome, my name is Michael Copps.
 They call me president of LLC.
-I'm not sure that's entirely correct now just assuming the job of director.
-I'm not sure I'm one of the LSE family co-directors or co-directors. ideas that I put together many years ago with my good friend Arnie Weston, who is in the audience today.
-We've had a conference on American structural
+I'm not sure it's completely right at this point to simply accept the director's job.
+I'm not sure if I'm one of the LSE co-directors or family co-directors. ideas that I put together many years ago with my good friend Arnie Weston, who is in the audience today, we had a conference on American structural

 power

-.
-We start with Jim O'Neill and end with Barry Buzan.
-That's not bad for the day I had a fantastic conference just talking about the issues of American structural
+, we started with Jim O'Neill and ended with Barry Buzan, that's not bad for the day when I had a fantastic conference talking about the issues of American structural

 power